Monday, 20 November 2023

 1995 32.2%

-but on this quite extensive evidence it has also seized up after the new century started.
+but, on this quite extensive evidence, it has also seized up after the new century started.
 I was really surprised to see this.
 I would have expected the movement to stall, not at 50%, but somewhere in the 50s.
 I can do another crawl-through of the data, but I can't see corrections affecting this basic contour.
 Of course the basic catalogue entries give you names and you have to guess what the gender is, which leaves a region of uncertainty, perhaps 2% of the names.
 One can look these up one by one and resolve some fraction of them, but that is very tedious.
-Anyway the percentages do not shift much if you carry out that exercise.
+Anyway, the percentages do not shift much if you carry out that exercise.

 I can’t interpret this curve.
 I analysed the titles listed by the Poetry Book Society, for a 5 year period 2017 to 2022, and in that set 55% of the poets were women.
 I also can't analyse why this is different from the ratio in the complete data (which in theory would include also Bad Poets).

-A question would be if the increase of women poets has meant a decrease of male poets.
+A question would be whether the increase of women poets has meant a decrease of male poets.
 No, because the overall count of titles has increased steeply and so both shares have been growing at the same time.
 It follows that 40% in 2019 actually means more poets than 40% in 2000.
 However, it is surprising that the moment of “50% of poets publishing are women” does not seem to be close.

 It is interesting to compile these spreadsheets and work through them, cleaning up the data.
 The titles give you a glimpse of how the poet sees the poetic world.
-Aesthetic response is based on actually reading the poems and I would probably not know more than 4% of these poets.
+Aesthetic response is based on actually reading the poems, and I would probably not know more than 4% of these poets.
 They number in thousands.
 Looking at the whole mass of poets gives you a different perspective.
-It may be that you would find two radically different histories if you looked at "4000 poets earnestly publishing" and "200 effective and ambitious poets", and write two different books about them.
+It may be that you would find two radically different histories if you looked at "4000 poets earnestly publishing" and "200 effective and ambitious poets", and you could write two different books about them.

-Sunday 27 August 2023
+Sunday, 27 August 2023

 John Ash